Hartlepool boss Colin Cooper praises assistant Craig Hignett

 James, 19, has already scored seven goals this term, six in the league.

 "Higgy deserves a huge pat on the back, especially with how Luke is performing.
 He spends a lot of extra time with the front men at this club," said Cooper.

 During a 19-year playing career, Hignett scored 125 league goals in 366 starts, most notably during spells with Crewe, Middlesbrough and Barnsley.

-Since their appointment at Victoria Park, he and Cooper have converted teenager James into a lone striker.
+he and Cooper have converted teenager James into a lone striker.

 "I don't think it's a coincidence that we've got four or five players scoring goals now and Craig is out on the training ground putting on extra sessions," Cooper told BBC Tees.